 One Water is also inspiring the Region to plan for a future that is more sustainable and less dependent on simply adding new infrastructure in step with population growth.
-Over the past few years, the Region has embarked on new, innovative and sustainable approaches to meet its future growth need, including initiatives such as the Long Term Water Conservation Strategy and Inflow and Infiltration Reduction.
+Over the past few years, the Region has embarked on new, innovative and sustainable approaches to meet its future growth need, including initiatives such as the Long Term Water Conservation Strategy and Inflow and Infiltration Reduction Strategy.
+Additional information can be found in Section 4.